 Swansea University does not allow elective resits.
 Following your End of Year results in July (September for January Entry Year 1 students), you will not be granted a resit in any module which you have passed.

 In the event that you re-sit a failed module and achieve a lower mark, the University will apply the ‘Best Mark Principle’ and your original assessment mark will be included on your transcript and in your level/award calculation.

-After your final, confirmed results are released in June/July, if you think that a mark may not be correct, you may request an Accuracy of Published Marks check, within 10 working days of the release date of results.
+If following the August Supplementary Exams you think a mark may not be correct, you may request an Accuracy of Published Marks check within 10 working days of the release of results.
 Before submitting any request, please read the information below.

 The Accuracy of Published Marks procedure is available to all students who feel that one or more of their module marks may not be correct.